MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/index.md

 Progressive Web Apps (PWAs) are built using HTML, CSS, and JavaScript code that's hosted on web servers and that runs in web browser engines.
 They can either be used directly in a web browser, like a website, or installed on a device from an app store, or by using the app installation feature of a supporting browser.
 To learn more about installing PWAs in Microsoft Edge, see [Installing a PWA](./ux.md#installing-a-pwa).

 The user experience of a PWA scales up or down with device capabilities.
-In particular, on Windows with Microsoft Edge, you can build immersive experiences that deeply integrate with the operating system, and using only web technologies ensures that your app will work on other browsers, operating systems, and devices.
+In particular, on Windows with Microsoft Edge, you can build immersive experiences that deeply integrate with the operating system.
+Using only web technologies ensures that your app will work on other browsers, operating systems, and devices.

 Desktop computing continues to be the primary productivity environment for many users.
 PWAs can provide fully tailored, installable experiences on a desktop operating system that inherit the benefits of that environment.
 Yet PWAs can also be installed on mobile devices, or used directly in web browsers.